emoose/MBINCompiler/README.md

 [DOWNLOAD LATEST RELEASE](../../releases)

+** PLEASE NOTE:** MBINCompiler requires .NET 5 to run.
+If you do not have this you can download is [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime)
+Some applications which depend on libMBIN however require a .NET 4 version of the library, and this is also provided with the downloads in each release.

+Each release contains the following files:

+- libMBIN.dll: A library which can be used by other applications to directly interface with the serilialised data contained within .MBIN files.
+- MBINCompiler.exe: The main application used to convert .MBIN file to .EXML files and back again.
+Drag a file or folder of files onto the exe and away you go!
+- mapping.json: A .json file which contains a mapping to de-obfuscate the save file .json used by the game.
+- report.json: A report generated which indicated which of the test files passed or failed the automated tests.
+This is just for reporting purposes.

 ## DESCRIPTION
 A modding tool for the game: [No Man's Sky](https://www.nomanssky.com/) that converts the game's MBIN data files (binary) into human-readable EXML files (text) that can be edited with any text editor and then converted back again for use in a modded game.